 Leonid Gorokhov (cello)

 Brahms: Violin sonata Op 108 (arr for cello)

-Korngold: ‘Much ado about nothing' suite Op 11
+Korngold: ‘Much ado about nothing' suite Op 11 for violin and piano

 Dvorak: Piano trio in E minor Op 90 ‘Dumky'